Beige-Coffee/programming-lightning-payment-channels/.tutorial/xx25-htlc-receiver-exercise.md

 <details>
   <summary>Step 3: Set Up Success vs Timeout Logic</summary>

-Okay, here's where received HTLC script starts to differ from offered HTLCs!
+Okay, here's where the received HTLC script starts to differ from offered HTLCs!

-We still check the witness element size, but the logic is flipped: if the witness element is exactly 32 bytes (preimge), we take the IF branch.
-Otherwise, we execute the Else branch.
+We still check the witness element size, but the logic is flipped: if the witness element is exactly 32 bytes (preimage), we take the IF branch.
+Otherwise, we execute the ELSE branch.
 ```rust
 .push_slice(remote_htlcpubkey.serialize())
 .push_opcode(opcodes::OP_SWAP)